harveypekar/3dgraphics/project/description.md

 Create a class called `Chunk`.
 Implement the following fields for the `Chunk`:

 * `int2 chunkCoordinate` this has nothing to do with float coordinates or transforms.
 This is the coordinates in our ChunkGrid.
+We don't necessarily need these coordinates for our features, but they can be very handy when we're trying to debug

 * `BlockType[][][] blocks` this 3 dimensional array holds all of our blocks

 Now, let's finally get to rendering.
-We'll start by rendering a block.
+We'll start by rendering a single block.

 * First, we need some test data.
 Set the block at [0,0,0] to type `Bedrock`.
 Leave the rest as `Empty`.
 * We need also need a GameObject, Mesh, MeshFilter and Material.
 The easiest way is to add a GameObject with a Prefab, such as a Cube, and overwrite the Mesh with your new one